 Question Yes No Do you agree that changes to the remit and membership of each of the Officer Reference Groups should be reported to, and reviewed by, the Executive Board?
-Xxxxx xxxx х Comments Could possibly lead to very unrepresentative ORG's being selected by the Executive Board.
+9 1 Comments Could possibly lead to very unrepresentative ORG's being selected by the Executive Board.
 Which appears to have occurred in the recent NPR task and finish group where only the six original cities were involved.
 ALL constituent authorities should have an ultimate right to be represented on ORG's but the Executive Board should work to agree a smaller but varied representation as and when necessary.
 It is essential that TfN as a body is trusted by the constituent authorities to provide a balanced approach that considers all views.
-If TfN appears to be controlled by core cities through operational and task and finish groups then TfN will ultimately lose credibility and support This approach will avoid the Constitution being bogged down by reference to officer structures that, whilst important for policy development, do not have formal powers of decision-making.
+If TfN appears to be controlled by core cities through operational and task and finish groups then TfN will ultimately lose credibility and support.
+This approach will avoid the Constitution being bogged down by reference to officer structures that, whilst important for policy development, do not have formal powers of decision-making.
 It is not appropriate for officer reference groups to be detailed in the Constitution; they are not decision-making nor involve TfN Members, so their inclusion is confusing in terms of accountability.

-However, the input of officers from this authority and others into TfN decision-making is key, and any changes to the officer reference group should be reported to and reviewed by the Executive Board.

-Allows some flexibility.

-You will recall that we made extensive representations in respect of this matter.
-It is our firm view that the terms of reference for the officer groups should be incorporated into the constitution with a clear indication of how such could/should be changed.
-Whilst we don't disagree that process for changing such needs to be indicated in the constitution we remain of the view that the terms of reference should be part of that constitution too.
+However, the input of officers from this authority and others into TfN decision-making is key, and any changes to the officer reference group should be reported to reviewed by the Executive Board. and and Allows some flexibility.
+You will recall that we made extensive representations in respect of this matt our firm view that the terms of reference the officer groups should be incorporated the constitution with a clear indication such could/should be changed.
+Whilst disagree that process for changing such be indicated in the constitution we the view that the terms of reference spart of that constitution too. ter.
+It is nce for nted into n of how we don't ch needs remain of